Alfred Caldicott: Career

 In 1882 Caldicott left Worcester for Torquay, but a few months later settled in London.
 He then began to compose operettas for Thomas German Reed performed at St. George's Hall, London, the first being Treasure Trove, performed in 1883.
 Reed produced twelve others, including A Moss Rose Rent, 1883; Old Knockles, 1884; In Cupid's Court, 1885; A United Pair, 1886; The Bosun's Mate, 1888; The Friar; Wanted an Heir; In Possession; Brittany Folk; Tally Ho!
 (1890).
 When the Albert Palace in Battersea Park was opened with ambitious intentions a full orchestra was engaged, and Caldicott was appointed conductor.
 He composed a dedication ode for the opening on 6 June 1885, but very soon resigned.
 He afterwards conducted at the Prince of Wales's Theatre, where two operettas, All Abroad and John Smith, commissioned by Carl Rosa, were performed in 1889–90.
 He went to the United States in 1890 as conductor to Agnes Huntingdon's light opera company.
 After his return to England he was appointed a professor at the Royal College of Music and the Guildhall School of Music.
-In 1892 he resigned these posts on being appointed principal of a private teaching establishment styled the London College of Music.
+In 1892 he resigned these posts on being appointed principal of the London College of Music.
 He also became conductor at the Comedy Theatre in 1893.

 Incessant work overtaxed his strength, and in 1896 cerebral exhaustion gradually developed.
 His last composition was a part song, "The Angel Sowers", composed for J. S. Curwen's Choral Handbook (1885).
 He died at Barnwood House Hospital, near Gloucester, on 24 October 1897.
 But in the year following his death, Caldicott's continuing reputation ensured that his glee, then titled "Little Jacky Horner", had the distinction of being performed as part of the series of what were then known as Mr Robert Newman’s Promenade Concerts in the Queen’s Hall.